SebJak/spring-db-performance/README.md

 In this project is mainly focused on finding the difference of usage between:
 - Spring-sql
 - Spring-mongodb
 - Spring-neo4j

+Project is separated into each database as a module.

 ## Getting Started

-Please clone source code from: [spring-db-perormance](https://github.com/SebJak/spring-db-performance.git).
+Please clone source code from: [spring-db-performance](https://github.com/SebJak/spring-db-performance.git).

 You need have installed:
 - Java 8